Support with School Admission Appeals

 The appeals consultation is a two-part process.

-The full fee will be payable in advance upon confirmation of the consultation, as I will need to conduct research before the meeting.
+The consultation fee is £125 and is payable in advance upon booking, as I will need to undertake preliminary research and preparation before the meeting.

 Payment